 2. Change Up the Time of Company Events

 This sounds like a no-brainer, but having company events after work may exclude certain groups of people, especially employees with family responsibilities.

 Try to schedule events at different times, like at lunchtime or before work.
 This helps ensure everyone can attend something, and the same people aren’t missing out every time.

-1. Involve Employees in Discussions Around Inclusion
+3. Involve Employees in the Discussions

 Some of the initiatives our working group came up with included an employee newsletter (written by employees, for employees), safe spaces to have “real” conversations, and creating employee resource groups (ERGs).
-All these initiatives have been implemented, and are being led by employees.
+All these initiatives have since been implemented, and are being led by employees.

 As Trevon points out, these kinds of discussions should be ongoing if they’re going to lead to change.